TERREMEMBER/znbase/docs/content/v2.2/admin/yb-docker-ctl.md

 ### Specify a docker image tag

-By default, the `create` and `add_node` commands pull the latest Docker Hub `yugabytedb/yugabyte` image to create clusters or add nodes.
+By default, the `create` and `add_node` commands pull the latest Docker Hub `ZNbasedb/ZNbase` image to create clusters or add nodes.

 To pull an earlier Docker image tag (version), add the `--tag <tag-id>` flag to use an earlier release.

-In the following example, a 1-node YugabyteDB cluster is created using the earlier v1.3.2.1 release that has a tag of `1.3.2.1-b2`.
+In the following example, a 1-node ZNbaseDB cluster is created using the earlier v1.3.2.1 release that has a tag of `1.3.2.1-b2`.

 ```
 $yb-docker-ctl create --tag 1.3.2.1-b2
 ```

-To get the correct tag value, see the [Docker Hub listing of tags for `yugabytedb/yugabyte`](https://hub.docker.com/r/yugabytedb/yugabyte/tags).
+To get the correct tag value, see the [Docker Hub listing of tags for `ZNbasedb/ZNbase`](https://hub.docker.com/r/ZNbasedb/ZNbase/tags).

 ### Create a 1-node local cluster with replication factor of 1

-To create a 1-node local YugabyteDB cluster for development and learning, run the default `yb-docker-ctl` command.
+To create a 1-node local ZNbaseDB cluster for development and learning, run the default `yb-docker-ctl` command.
 By default, this creates a 1-node cluster with a replication factor (RF) of 1.
-Note that the `yb-docker-ctl create` command pulls the latest `yugabytedb/yugabyte` image at the outset, in case the image has not yet downloaded or is not the latest version.
+Note that the `yb-docker-ctl create` command pulls the latest `ZNbasedb/ZNbase` image at the outset, in case the image has not yet downloaded or is not the latest version.

 ```sh
 $ ./yb-docker-ctl create